21+ RV Patio Ideas That Will Make Your RV Campsite a Vibe

 1. Get an outdoor rug.

 Plus if your campsite doesn’t have a patio area, outdoor rugs are great to throw down on top of gravel, sand, grass, or dirt to create an even surface and keep you from tracking so much mud or sand into your RV.
+They are especially beneficial when camping by the beach, enhancing your outdoor experience with added comfort and aesthetic appeal.

 To reduce your environmental impact with a plastic rug, there’s a company called Fab Habitat that sells rugs made from recycled and sustainably-sourced materials, including outdoor rugs made from recycled plastic.